-In April 2023 and June of 2023, a survey request letter which contained a summary of the questionnaire, the web address for the online questionnaire, and an independent identification number assigned to each institution was sent to a delegate of the registered dietitians (RDs) of 5,378 nationwide acute care hospitals (with acute-care general wards) in Japan.
-We left it to the nutrition management department of each institution to select the responding personnel.
-They would access the website, enter the independent identification number, record their email address, and respond to the questionnaire (Supplementary Table 1).
-Responses were accepted from April 2023 till June 2023.
+In April 2023 and June of 2023, a survey request letter (Supplementary Table 1) which contained a summary of the questionnaire, the web address for the online questionnaire, and an independent identification number assigned to each institution was sent to a delegate of the registered dietitians (RDs) of 5,378 nationwide acute care hospitals (with acute-care general wards) in Japan.
+We left it to the nutrition management department of each institution to select the responding person.
+In order to respond, the delegate would access the website, enter the independent identification number, record their email address, and respond to the questionnaire.
+Responses were accepted from April 2023 through June 2023.